apache/cordova-docs/www/docs/ko/2.0.0/cordova/media/capture/MediaFileData.md

 BlackBerry WebWorks Quirks
 --------------------------
 There is no API that provides format information of media files.
-So the MediaFileData object returned by the MediaFile.getFormatData function will have the following default values:
+So the MediaFileData object returned by the [MediaFile.getFormatData]([MediaFile](MediaFile.html).getFormatData.html) function will have the following default values:

 - __codecs:__ Not supported.
 The attribute will always be null.
 - __bitrate:__ Not supported.
 The attribute will always be 0.